-During quarantine, your home may have suddenly transformed into a makeshift office, complete with a comfortable desk and chair, a wireless keyboard, and a wireless mouse.
+Over the past two years, your home may have suddenly transformed into a makeshift office complete with a comfortable desk and chair, a wireless keyboard, and a wireless mouse.
 But one thing most of us don’t think about having until we actually need it is a printer.
-Unless you’re a lawyer or an author, or in some other profession that relies on printing a lot of documents, you probably don’t need one of those gargantuan grey rectangular printers.
+Unless you’re a lawyer or an author, or in some other profession that relies on printing a lot of documents, you probably don’t need one of those gargantuan, gray, rectangular printers.
 For most of us, a small and discreet printer that can handle the occasional online form or shipping label will be plenty.

 People’s Choice: Best-rated laser printer according to Amazon Reviews

 This small black-and-white Wi-Fi-enabled printer is good for printing basic things like shipping labels and documents, and it can print up to about 30 pages at a time (more than that will overwhelm the paper feed).
 More than 300 of the five-star reviews call it “little” or small, and even more users mention its “very small footprint.”
 One reviewer, who has “used HP LaserJets for over 30 years and never had a bad experience,” says, “This is by far the most compact HP (or any other brand) laser printer I’ve come across, yet it does everything I need, and produces excellent print quality, which to the naked eye is undistinguishable from any other quality laser printer.”
 The one issue people mention is a challenging setup process (it’s done through the app), with one particularly disappointed customer saying, “I rate the Instructions as ZERO.
 Lots of You Tube and Googling to figure out downloading the correct software, procedure to running the software for connecting to wifi.”

 People’s Choice: Best-rated inkjet printer according to Amazon reviews